 In brief, the settlement consists of the following main elements:

 Funding for the Community Pharmacy Contractual Framework (CPCF): £2.592bn per year for 2019/20, and for subsequent years until the end of 2023/24.

 NHS Community Pharmacist Consultation Service (CPCS) : a new Advanced service where patients are referred into community pharmacy by other NHS providers.
-Commencing October 2019, this service replaces the current NHS Urgent Medicine Supply Advanced Service (NUMSAS) and local pilots of the Digital Minor Illness Referral Service (DMIRS).
+Launched 29th October 2019, this service has replaced the current NHS Urgent Medicine Supply Advanced Service (NUMSAS) and local pilots of the Digital Minor Illness Referral Service (DMIRS).

 Pharmacy Quality Scheme (PQS): a new name for the Quality Payments Scheme.
 The gateway and quality criteria from previous years will change on an annual basis, with some becoming CPCF Terms of Service requirements from April 2020.
 See our PQS briefing for more information.

 NHS Mail: How to get a shared NHSmail account – Pharmacy Quality Scheme and NUMSAS